Current Exhibitions

 Available for viewing now.

-Opening Soon: Serge Nitegeka: Black Subjects
+Serge Alain Nitegeka: Black Subjects

 Serge Alain Nitegeka presents Black Subjects at Wits Art Museum, his first institutional solo show in Johannesburg.
 Nitegeka returns to his alma mater, where as a student, his studio was in a space above the central gallery, now repurposed into offices.
 For Black Subjects, he stages a monumental sculptural intervention almost directly below this formative location, re-engaging with an institution that has been instrumental in his practice and thinking over two decades.